dgarijo/Widoco/README.md

 Browser problems
 ==========
 The result of executing Widoco is an html file.
 We have tested it in Mozilla, IE and Chrome, and when the page is stored in a server all the browsers work correctly.
-If you view the file locally, we recommend you to use Mozilla Firefox (or Internet Explorer, if you must).
+If you view the file locally, we recommend you to use Mozilla Firefox or Safari (or Internet Explorer, if you must).
 Google Chrome will not show the contents correctly, as it doesn't allow  XMLHttpRequest without HTTP.
 If you want to view the page locally with Google Chrome you have two possibilities:

 a) Place the file in a server and access it via its URL (for example, put it in dropbox and access through its public url).